 The Pilsen INSPIRE Hackathon 2019 is one of the satellite INSPIRE hackathons.
 The hackathon is organised in the frame of the Joint Conference of ISAF & Geomatics in Projects & Plan4all.
-The hackathon is a collaborative event organised by the University of West Bohemia, Plan4all and EU projects including EO4Agri, DataBio, NextGEOSS, EUXDAT, PoliVisu, AFarCloud, SIEUSOIL, PoliRural and SmartAgriHubs.
+The hackathon is a collaborative event organised by the University of West Bohemia, Plan4all and EU projects including EO4Agri, DataBio, NextGEOSS, EUXDAT, PoliVisu, AFarCloud, SIEUSOIL, RDA Europe, PoliRural and SmartAgriHubs.

 The hackathon starts early in September 2019 by creating hackathon challenges that will be posted on this page.
 The hackathon will then run remotely until the physical event held on 23rd and 24th September 2019 in Pilsen.